Kong/terraform-provider-konnect-beta/docs/resources/auth_server.md

 Keys must be of length 1-63 characters, and cannot start with "kong", "konnect", "mesh", "kic", or "_".
 - `signing_algorithm` (String) Algorithm used in the key signing process.
 Default: "RS256"; must be one of ["RS256", "RS384", "RS512", "PS256", "PS384", "PS512"]
+- `trusted_origins` (List of String) A list or trusted origins to apply the CORS header on for the auth server

 ### Read-Only